Berlin Crisis of 1958–1959: 1958 Berlin ultimatum

-In November 1958, Khrushchev issued the Western powers an ultimatum to withdraw from Berlin within six months and make it a free, demilitarised city.
+In November 1958, Khrushchev issued the Western powers an ultimatum to withdraw from Berlin within six months and make it a free, demilitarized city.
 Khrushchev declared that, at the end of that period, the Soviet Union would turn over control of all lines of communication with West Berlin to East Germany, meaning the western powers would have access to West Berlin only when East Germany permitted it.
 In response, the United States, United Kingdom, and France clearly expressed their strong determination to remain in, and maintain their legal right of free access to, West Berlin.

 With tensions mounting, the United States, United Kingdom and France formed a covert group with orders to plan for an eventual response to any aggression on West Berlin.
 The planning group was named LIVE OAK, and staff from the three countries prepared land and air plans to guarantee access to and from West Berlin.

 From the NATO perspective West Berlin—deep in Communist territory—had no military value.
 However it was the preeminent symbol of resistance to Soviet takeover of Europe.
 Eisenhower commented that Berlin was an "instance in which our political posture requires us to assume military postures that are wholly illogical.”
 British Prime Minister Harold Macmillan visited Moscow for extended discussions with Khrushchev in February 1959.
 The meetings were mostly cordial; the ultimatum was dropped.
+The Western Powers did not agree much on what they should do about the ultimatums.
+The French took a tougher stance, ready to call the bluff of the Soviet Union.
+Eisenhower initially took a similar hard line position, but soon realized that negotiations could be made without seeming weak.
+The UK took a weaker position, even after the February meetings, which Macmillan himself was embarrassed by, they still wanted to negotiate to maintain the status quo.
+The West German position was against any talks that involved East Germany, and that reunification could only be gained by free elections.